The Ultimate Arctic Winter Packing List

 This one is harder for me to steer you in the right direction, because there were still some nights when my feet were ice cubes.
-If you have it in your budget, I’d go big here (as long as you’ll use them again).
+If you have it in your budget, this is one place I’d splurge (as long as you’ll use them again).

 Below are a couple recommendations that came highly recommended by other bloggers who travel in the Arctic a lot, but I can’t vouch for them myself (they’re both on my Amazon wishlist).
 Otherwise, I’d suggest trying a sporting goods store and seeing if you can get the kind that hunters or similar would wear.
 You want waterproof and warm.

-I also got these hiking boots for a recent summer Iceland trip, and they would work well with waterproofing IF you’re not planning on trekking through lots of high snowbanks (they don’t come up as high, but were very warm & comfy).
+I also got these hiking boots for a recent summer Iceland trip, and they would work well with waterproofing (I used Scotchgard spray) IF you’re not planning on trekking through lots of high snowbanks (they don’t come up as high, but were very warm & comfy).

 Neck gaiter (merino wool)

 I had literally never heard of a neck gaiter before researching this trip.
-But it’s actually magical.
+But it’s actually magical and now I use it in regular life too.
 It basically can replace a scarf and can do double duty as a loose turtleneck as well as a scarf.
 I hate real turtlenecks, so the looseness and ability to remove when inside was magical.

 It protects the gaps between your shirt/coat neckline and any headgear, but you can pull it up over your mouth and/or nose if it’s super cold or windy.
 Versatile and lightweight.
 One of my new favorite Arctic gear discoveries—I have a feeling I’ll be wearing this on really cold runs in the future.